Deep Learning for Efficient CSI Feedback in Massive MIMO: Adapting to New Environments and Small Datasets: Introduction

 Modern wireless communication systems have made tremendous strides in utilizing the spatial diversity afforded by multiple-input multiple-output (MIMO) transceivers to improve radio link performance.
 In particular, massive MIMO systems have shown great promise for delivering high spectrum and energy efficiency for 5G wireless systems and beyond.
 The efficiency of massive MIMO downlink depends on accurate downlink CSI estimates at gNodeB (gNB) for transmission precoding.
 For massive MIMO systems, such feedback data can be substantial because of the large number of antennas and wide bandwidth.
 This challenge strongly motivates many research efforts aimed at accurate downlink CSI feedback in frequency division duplex (FDD) systems.

 Compressive sensing (CS) approaches can exploit channel properties including low rank or sparsity in spatial \cite{cs5_3} or temporal domain \cite{cs3_3} to reduce the bandwidth for CSI feedback.
 However, CS approaches rely on the strong sparsity condition which may not strictly hold and can limit their efficacy \cite{ref:csinet}.
-A number of recent works have explored deep neural networks (DNN) for downlink CSI compression and feedback.
-Deep learning (DL) based CSI feedback has shown good recovery accuracy and time efficiency by exploiting characteristics such as spatial and spectral coherence \cite{ref:csinet,dl_multires, guo2019convolutional,tang2021dilated, ref:SRNet}, bi-directional reciprocity \cite{ref:dualphase,ref:canet}, and temporal correlation \cite{ref:csinet-lstm,liu2022,ref:mason}.
-However, DL training requires a large number of channel measurements for each customized model.
+A number of recent works have explored deep neural networks (DNNs) for CSI feedback.
+Deep learning (DL) based CSI feedback has shown good recovery accuracy and time efficiency by exploiting characteristics such as spatial and spectral coherence \cite{ref:csinet,dl_multires, guo2019convolutional,tang2021dilated, ref:SRNet, wang2020,cui2022,mourya2023}, bi-directional reciprocity \cite{ref:dualphase,ref:canet}, and temporal correlation \cite{ref:csinet-lstm,liu2022,ref:mason}.
+However, a significant challenge with DL models is their requirement for extensive channel measurements for training.
 Collecting these CSI measurements can be labor-intensive and quite costly.
 Furthermore, a single CSI model tends to exhibit poor performance when applied to other radio-frequency (RF) environments due to model mismatch.
-Training multiple parallel DL models would further incur higher training cost, computation complexity and storage space to deploy.

-Another major challenge lies in the need for sufficient training data from real-time channel measurements that underlie DL solutions.
-Effectively augmenting a small set of measurement data for DL training can substantially reduce the cost of labor-intensive measurement and mitigate model overfitting \cite{ref:augmentationref}.
-However, traditional data augmentation techniques commonly used in image processing such as geometric transformation, cropping, or rotation are incompatible with physical radio channels.
-To our best knowledge, CSI data augmentation has not been explored and requires domain knowledge of radio propagation physics.
+The challenge of limited real-time channel measurements necessitates effective data augmentation strategies to reduce labor-intensive measurement costs and prevent model overfitting.
+Traditional augmentation techniques in image processing, such as flipping, cropping, or rotation \cite{ref:augmentationref}, however, don't align with the physical radio channels. \cite{guo2022} multiplies the entire CSI matrix by a random value, neglecting the phase shift differences in various multipaths, which degrades the augmentation performance.
+To our understanding, dedicated CSI data augmentation remains largely uncharted and requires domain knowledge of radio propagation physics.
 Another direction applies generative adversarial network (GAN) as a blackbox for CSI augmentation \cite{ref:GAN_yang,ref:GAN_ye,ref:GAN_xiao}.
 Ironically, blackbox GAN itself often requires training with a large number of CSI measurements.
 Moreover, GAN designed for massive MIMO \cite{ref:GAN_xiao} can be computationally costly and may require billions of floating point operations (FLOPs).